Urobotos/Sandworm/README.md

 <h2>Sandworm 3D printer - Description of Klipper macros: <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (Coding by the Urobotos Project)</h2>

 <h3>The Sandworm printer uses a modified mainsail.cfg file called mainsail_custom.cfg: </h3>
-(the redirected incude is included in the printer.cfg file, no need edit)<br>
+(the redirected incude is included in the printer.cfg file, no need edit, it is listed here for information only)<br>
 The modifications include:<br>

 1. The fan (part cooling) turns off during PAUSE, and then resumes to its previous print speed during RESUME.<br>